 The land uses that require high visibility and/or access are located along the freeway and arterial streets.
-This includes the regional commercial uses, which are oriented to attract freeway users.
-The westerly portion of the site is form Campus Mixed Use adjacent to Pedrick Road and visible from the freeway Light industrial uses are clustered in the southern portion of the plan area along Vaughn Road, across from other existing and planned business/industrial uses, to allow for efficient access for trucks, as well as in the northeasterly portion of the plan area along Pedrick Road and adjacent to Interstate 80.
+This includes the highway regional commercial uses, which are oriented to attract freeway users.
+The business professional uses are positioned in the west-central section of the plan area, with awesterly portion of the site is form Campus Mixed Use portion adjacent to the freewayPedrick Road and visible from the freeway.
+The business professional uses do not typically require a great deal of visibility, although some office users do desire high profile locations.
+Light industrial uses are clustered in the southern portion of the plan area along Vaughn Road, across from other existing and planned business/industrial uses, to allow for efficient access for trucks, as well as in the northeasterly portion of the plan area along Pedrick Road and adjacent to Interstate 80.